Q: Can I eat cruciferous vegetables (e.g. cabbage, kale, cauliflower, broccoli) if I've had my thyroid removed OR are taking thyroxin tablets?

 Iodine is found in:

-· dairy products - as a contaminant from iodophores used as sanitising compounds
+- dairy products - as a contaminant from iodophores used as sanitising compounds in dairies but these have been largely replaced by chlorine-based sanitisers

 Note: almost all bread in Australia is now required to be made using iodised salt to prevent mild iodine deficiency.